WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

 - Provide the user with general tips related to their quiz answers / general useful tips (e.g. legal tips related to their situation, local aid available for their situation (local authorities etc.)).
 - Add the text translation in the backend, so that it will be easier to add, modify and switch between several languages.
 This can be done by replacing the `translation_key` column used by the existing data with the actual translation, and modifying the frontend to switch between them.
 - Support conditional logic in the quiz, where the questions and answer options displayed to the user will be based on their previous answers.
+- Clean the data to make sure it is displayed in the frontend without malformed strings.